About First Stone

-Over the course of the First Stone programme two free applications for mobile digital platforms will be published to provide more information.
-The first will focus on the research projects and the second on Portuguese stone.
+Over the course of the First Stone programme, 3 free applications for mobile digital platforms will be published to provide more information.
+The first will focus on the research projects, the second on Portuguese stone and a third will focus on stories and interesting facts about stone in Portugal.
 Allowing for a more appealing approach to research, viewing and information manipulation with an aspect of entertainment, these digital apps stand as a platform for better communicating content to the various interested parties: industry, designers and clients.

 A documentary film will be produced in partnership with RTP, exploring the various projects of the First Stone programme and providing an understanding about the various aspects of Portuguese stone.
 It will delve into the existence of the stones in nature, tracing the extraction process and the multiple possibilities for processing, presented through innovative ideas and the development of specific projects.
 The documentary will be presented to the public close to the conclusion of the programme, towards the end of 2017.